Updated: Dec 16, 2022

 Brain injuries sustained non-traumatically include those induced by electrical shock, near-drowning, radiation toxicity, neurotoxic poisonings such as lead or carbon monoxide toxicity, stroke, or an infectious disease such as meningitis or encephalitis.

-Traumatic acquired brain injuries are caused by height drops, collisions in motor cars, shootings, injuries in the workplace, bullet wounds, and certain contact sports such as soccer or football.
+Height drops, collisions in motor cars, shootings, injuries in the workplace, bullet wounds, and certain contact sports such as soccer or football cause traumatic acquired brain injuries.

 Brain injuries can cause: